molevol-ub/bitacora/README.md

 ## 9. Citation

-Joel Vizueta, Alejandro Sánchez-Gracia, and Julio Rozas (2019): BITACORA: A comprehensive tool for the identification and annotation of gene families in genome assemblies.
-Submitted.
+Joel Vizueta, Alejandro Sánchez-Gracia, and Julio Rozas (2019): BITACORA: A comprehensive tool for the identification and annotation of gene families in genome assemblies. bioRxiv. https://doi.org/10.1101/593889

 Moreover, you can also cite the following article where we describe the protein annotation procedure: